tdwg/bdq/tg2/_review/docs/supplement/index.md

 The types of test in bdqcore are identified by the bdqffdq classes of Validation, Issue, Amendment and Measure.

-Validation tests are phrased as positive statements, consistent with the Framework.
+**Validation** tests are phrased as positive statements, consistent with the Framework.
 Validations evaluate values or in some cases, presence or lack of a value to see if input data have quality for some purpose.
 For example, VALIDATION_TAXONRANK_NOTEMPTY will return Response.status RUN_HAS_RESULT and Response.result COMPLIANT if a record under test contains a value in dwc:taxonRank, rather being phrased in the negative (i.e. VALIDATION_TAXONRANK_EMPTY) and flagging a problem.
 Data are found to be fit for some use if all Validations comprising that Use have a Response.result of COMPLIANT.
 The formal response of VALIDATIONs can take one of four forms.
 A Response.status of "EXTERNAL_PRREQUISITES_NOT_MET" when an external authority service is unavailable (bdq:sourceAuthority), a Response.status of "INTERNAL_PREREQUISITES_NOT_MET" when the values of the Information Elements are such that the test cannot be meaningfully run, a Response.status of "RUN_HAS_RESULT" when the prerequisites for running the test have been met, and in this situation, a Response.result of either "COMPLIANT" if the values of the Information Elements meet the criteria, or "NOT_COMPLIANT" when they do not.

 During the development of the tests, there were significant discussions about how tests were to be phrased, for several contributors, the most natural form seemed to be to describe assertions in the negative sense, identifying problems.
 The bdqffdq framework, however, focused entirely on positive statements, identifying data that have quality and are fit for purpose.
 Over the evolution of the description of the tests we conformed the language to the positive sense of the framework in almost all cases.
 Validations are thus phrased in the framework sense of being COMPLIANT if the data have quality with respect to the test evaluation criteria.
 There were, however, a set of cases that didn't fit well into this positive sense, in particular, those where the conclusion of the test was that the data might or might not be fit for purpose and a human would have to evaluate more closely.
 In order to accomodate this "there might be a problem" case, we expanded the framework to include the concept of bdqffdq:Issue, where Issues are the converse of Validations and are phrased in a negative sense, identifying problems.

-Issues are a form of warning flag where the test is drawing attention to potential problem with the value of a Darwin Core term for at least one use case.
+**Issues** are a form of warning flag where the test is drawing attention to potential problem with the value of a Darwin Core term for at least one use case.
 Issues can result in a Response.status of "RUN_HAS_RESULT" accompanied by a Response.result of PROBLEM, "POTENTIAL_PROBLEM" or "NOT_PROBLEM".
 PROBLEM is the equivalent to NOT_COMPLIANT from a Validation.
 NOT_PROBLEM is similar to COMPLIANT from a Validation, but with slightly different semantics, COMPLIANT means that the data is fit for some use, NOT_PROBLEM means that no reason was found for the data not to be fit for use.
 POTENTIAL_PROBLEM is the reason we incorporated Issues into bdqffdq.
 POTENTIAL_PROBLEM means that the Issue found a concern in the data that might make it unfit for some use, but that Human evaluation of the details of the data and the use are needed.
 Data flagged with potential issues require a human review.
 For example, PROBLEM_DATAGENERALIZATIONS_NOTEMPTY will return a Response.result of POSSIBLE_PROBLEM if dwc:dataGeneralizations contains a value, as the actual value in dwc:dataGeneralizations and the assertions it makes about what changes have been made to generalize other Darwin Core terms will require human review in the context of a particular use of the data to determine whether the data are fit for purpose or not.

-An Amendment may propose a change to an exisitng Darwin Core value or fill in a missing value.
+**Amendments** may propose a change to an exisitng Darwin Core value or fill in a missing value.
 Amendments are intended to improve one or more components of the quality of the record.
 The Response.result from an Amendment is a proposal for a change, not to be blindly applied to a database or record when a data quality report is used for Quality Control of an existing record.
 Consumers of Data Quality Reports under Quality Assurance uses may choose to (blindly or after analysis) accept all proposed amendments as part of a pipeline in preparing data for an analysis.

 The Framework also supports Amendments where the Response.result is a proposal to changes in procedures, such as suggesting that a constraint should be placed on a database field to restrict allowed values, or that a mapping of a data set onto Darwin Core terms has transposed a set of fields, or some other process related change.
 We have not framed any such tests in this form, nor have we considered how such assertions should be represented in a Response.result.

+**Placeholder for link to annotations as related to AMENDMENTS?**

 A Measure returns a numeric value or INTERNAL_PREREQUISITES_NOT_MET.
 Most Measures count the number of Validation or Amendment tests that a specifified Response.Result.
 MEASURE_EVENTDATE_DURATIONINSECONDS returns a Response.result measuring the amount of time represented by the value in dwc:eventDate, and can be used in QualityAssurance under specific research data quality needs to identify Occurrences where the date observed or collected is known well enough for particular analytical needs (e.g. to at least one day for phenology studies, to at least one year for other purposes) that generally summarises the results of running the Validations and Amendments and in one case provides an indication of the length of the period of the value of dwc:eventDate.

-A MEASURE may apply to a single record (bdqffdq:SingleRecord), or could be accumulated across multiple records (bdqffdq:MultiRecords).
+**MEASURES** may apply to a single record (bdqffdq:SingleRecord), or could be accumulated across multiple records (bdqffdq:MultiRecords).

 SingleRecord MEASUREs within bdqcore: are MEASURE_VALIDATIONTESTS_COMPLIANT, MEASURE_VALIDATIONTESTS_NOTCOMPLIANT, MEASURE_VALIDATIONTESTS_PREREQUISITESNOTMET, MEASURE_AMENDMENTS_PROPOSED and MEASURE_EVENTDATE_DURATIONINSECONDS.
 Of these, MEASURE_EVENTDATE_DURATIONINSECONDS is intended to provide an estimator for the duration of an event date that can be used as a criterion for Quality Assurance for some use cases, for example, a phenology use may need temporal resolution of records to within about a day, while a use involving long term patterns of spatial change may be satisfied by temoral resolution of about a year or better.
 Rather than providing specific measures for each possible duration, we chose to provide just this one generic measure that could be used as a filter criterion for any Use Case.